What Is STAR?

 - Organizational Climate and Culture

-- Evidenced Based Public Health Practices
+- Evidenced-Based Public Health Practice

 Expectations for states participating in STAR include:

-- Completing the STAR assessment (entire Chronic Disease unit/team)
+- Completing the STAR pre-assessment

 View Map of STAR State Participation